EmrD/react-openai-hf-model-usage/README.md

 # React OpenAI Hugging Face Model Usage

 This is an example React app that uses OpenAI's Hugging Face models.
 You must provide an Hugging Face API key to use.
 After that, you'll able to send messages and receive responses.
+You can change the model in related file.